cliffordp/tk-event-weather/readme.txt

 == Changelog ==
 *Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*

+= Version 1.5.2 =
+* November 27, 2017
+* Better loading logic for Freemius, which is especially important if using any add-ons.

 = Version 1.5.1 =
 * November 21, 2017